 Non-surgical Rehabilitation

-When you begin your Physical Therapy in Fairport and Rochester, our Physical Therapist will recommend that you change or stop the activities that are causing your symptoms if at all possible.
+When you begin your physical therapy in Fairport and Rochester, our physical therapist will recommend that you change or stop the activities that are causing your symptoms if at all possible.
 Avoid repetitive hand motions, heavy grasping, holding onto vibrating tools, and positioning or working with your wrist bent down and out.
 If you smoke, talk to your doctor about ways to help you quit.
 Lose weight if you are overweight.
 Reduce your caffeine intake.

-Our Physical Therapist will often have you wear a .
+Our physical therapist will often have you wear a .
 This sometimes decreases the symptoms in the early stages of CTS.
 A brace keeps the wrist in a resting position, not bent back or bent down too far.
 When the wrist is in this position, the carpal tunnel is as big as it can be, so the nerve has as much room as possible inside the carpal tunnel.
 A brace can be especially helpful for easing the numbness and pain felt at night because it can keep your hand from curling under as you sleep.
 The wrist brace can also be worn during the day to calm symptoms and rest the tissues in the carpal tunnel.

 The main focus of our treatment is to reduce or eliminate the cause of pressure in the carpal tunnel.
-Our Physical Therapist may check your workstation and the way you do your work tasks.
+Our physical therapist may check your workstation and the way you do your work tasks.
 We may provide suggestions about the use of healthy body alignment and wrist positions, helpful exercises, and tips on how to prevent future problems.
-Our Physical Therapist may also begin treatments to reduce inflammation and to encourage normal gliding of the tendons and median nerve within the carpal tunnel.
+Our physical therapist may also begin treatments to reduce inflammation and to encourage normal gliding of the tendons and median nerve within the carpal tunnel.

 Although time required for recovery is different for every patient, as a general rule, you may see improvement in four to six weeks.
 We may ask you to continue wearing your wrist splint at night to control symptoms and keep your wrist from curling under as you sleep.
 Try to do your activities using healthy body and wrist alignment.
 Limit activities that require repeated motions, heavy grasping, and vibration in the hand.